ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/Common_Issues/en.md

    3. From here, you will need to manually fix the conflict and delete the `<<<<<<<`, the `=======`, and `>>>>>>> master` markings.
    4. Repeat for all.
 2. If the `Resolve conflicts` button is blocked due to it being too complicated for GitHub, you are out of luck and will need to [update your branch](#my-branch-is-out-of-date!) and make your changes again.
-   - *Note: This is only true if you are limited to using GitHub Web Interface.* There are still ways to fix it, but it may not be worth the effort to do so because you will overwrite and revert the conflicting parts.
+   - *Note: This is only true if you are limited to using GitHub Web Interface.* There are still ways to fix it, but it will not be covered in this article and it may not be worth the effort to do so because you will overwrite and revert the conflicting changes.